FOLLOW US

 LGBT+ travellers

-Same-sex relationships and civil partnerships are legal in the Czech Republic but same-sex marriages are not recognised in Czech law.
-LGBT+ travellers should be aware that showing affection in public could receive unwanted attention.
-Read more advice for LGBT+ travellers.
+Same-sex relationships and civil partnerships are legal in the Czech Republic, but same-sex marriages are not recognised in Czech law.
+Registered same-sex partnerships are awaiting presidential approval.
+Same-sex couples showing affection in public could receive unwanted attention.
+Read more advice for LGBT+ travellers

 Surrogacy